-Where a student or Australian Apprentice is qualified for Lawful Custody Allowance, s/he is entitled to payment of essential course costs.
+Where a student or Australian Apprentice is qualified for Lawful Custody Allowance, they are entitled to payment of essential course costs.
 There is no upper limit to this allowance.

 98.3.1 Essential course costs

 For the purposes of determining if a cost is an essential course cost: